steffenkoerner/steffen.koerner.github.io/_posts/2022-01-25-reinforcement_learning.md

 What would happen if we set the reward for each timestep to an value >0 and the reward for the goal state to +1.
 What strategy would he learn?
 Actually, in this case the agent would learn to never reach the goal state.
 That's because he gets a positive reward for each step.
 If the agent reaches the goal state this reward would stop as the episode is finished.
 Thus, he tries to avoid it.

+# Summary
+As you seen above, the only thing to make a agent learn what you want is to specify a reward function.
+Just think about it again.
+You just need to specify a reward function.
+Okay, this is a bit simplistic as  finding a good one can still be complex.

+But you don't need to come up with very domain specific algorithms that are hardcoded into the agent.
+For the simple case as seen above, it would be easy to implement an algorithm.
+But imagine a more complex environment like for example  autonomous driving.
+Here exist so many different scenarios that it is infeasible to specify a action for each state.
+The same is true for the games Chess and Go.

+In these use cases reinforcement learning is a perfect solution and achieves excellent results as can be seen in Go.